Coins for Change Vietnam

 Please note that we required volunteers to stay for at least 3 months.
 As we work with children, we believe that a minimum of 3 months will reduce the stress that our children experience when each volunteer leaves.
 Our volunteers often get very close to the children and it isn't good for them to constantly experience their loved ones leaving.
 Thank you for understanding.

 After you finish your commitment with us and if you wish to work professionally as an English teacher in Vietnam, we will support you in finding a new position.
-A legal work permit for English teachers requires at least a Bachelor's Degree, TEFL or equivalent, and a non-criminal record.
+A legal work permit in Vietnam for English teachers requires at least a Bachelor's Degree, TEFL or equivalent, and a non-criminal record.
 Although we cannot guarantee you a job, we will do our best to help you find a position and may even be able to have one of our partner schools take you on as a full-time teacher.

 We are looking for children's, teen, young adult, and English language books for our community libraries in our remote project locations.
 Unfortunately, in Vietnam, there are very strict limits on what kinds of books we can get in the country.
 We also welcome art supplies and other educational supplies.
 We welcome donations of all kinds and want to extend a sincere thank you for your support!
 We promise that your donations will be put to good use.

-Our schools/clubs will provide you with a schedule of teaching hours per week.
+Our partners will provide you with a schedule of teaching hours per week.
 You will in charge of the lesson plan, in the classroom, with cultural exchange activities, teaching and so on.
 Though we have a teaching assistant (Vietnamese English teachers) to help you with every step.

 Our teaching positions give you plenty of opportunities to immerse yourself in Vietnamese culture.
 The food, the culture, the language – You can enjoy everything that Vietnam has to offer while experiencing a rewarding career as an English teacher.

-Coins For Change is a social enterprise that aids disenfranchised women and children throughout Vietnam.
+Coins For Change Vietnam is a social enterprise that aids disenfranchised women and children throughout Vietnam.
 Our goal is to support and empower women & children who still face the difficulties and disadvantages of a traditional society that continues to build barriers that limit the freedoms and opportunities of women.

 Our programs serve low-income, urban and rural families through educational and business support.
 With a focus on serving low-income women, such as ethnic minorities in rural areas, domestic violence victims, single mothers, and disabled women, we help remove the obstacles that prevent these disadvantaged groups from achieving success and gender equality within their communities, and therefore within Vietnam.